In August 2016, Rockhopper acquired a portfolio of production and exploration assets from Beach Australia.

 - Western Desert

-- 2017 production 760 boepd
+- H1 2018 production 860 boepd

 Abu Sennan concession (Rockhopper 22%)

 Operated by Kuwait Energy, the Abu Sennan concession is located in the Abu Gharadig Basin in the Western Desert.
 The concession was signed in June 2007 with first commercial production achieved during 2012.
-In August 2016, Rockhopper completed the acquisition of Beach Petroleum (Egypt) Pty Limited (“Beach Egypt”), as a result acquiring a 22 interest in the Abu Sennan concession and a 25 interest in the El Qa’a Plain concession.
+In August 2016, Rockhopper completed the acquisition of Beach Petroleum (Egypt) Pty Limited (“Beach Egypt”), as a result acquiring a 22% interest in the Abu Sennan concession and a 25% interest in the El Qa’a Plain concession.

 A full review of the prospect and lead inventory for the Abu Sennan concession was completed in November 2017 and a drilling campaign commenced in July 2018.
 The programme includes an exploration well, two infill development wells and the initiation of a water injection programme both of which have been designed to increase reserves and field production rates.

-Post period end, an active programme has been agreed for 2018.
-An exploration well is to be drilled on “Prospect S” – located in the adjacent fault block to the Al Jahraa field.
-Prospect S has a similar tilted fault block trap and is targeting the same Abu Roash reservoirs that produce at Al Jahraa.
+Prospect S is an exploration target in the adjacent fault block to the Al Jahraa field.
+It has a similar tilted fault block trap and is targeting the same Abu Roash reservoirs that produce at Al Jahraa.

 The water injection programme in Al Jahraa began on 14 July 2018.
 Injection rates have increased steadily over time, with an accompanying reduction in wellhead pressure, indicating that reservoir injectivity has become established.
 Injection rates into the Al Jahraa-9 well are currently averaging approximately 1,000 barrels of water per day, which is sufficient to replace reservoir voidage.